Tortoise Hatchling Caresheet

 cartoon pic here

 In the wild it is rare that you will see baby tortoises.
 This is because they are hiding from the sun in order to preserve moisture, usually under plants or pieces of wood, rocks etc or dug down into the soil in extreme temperatures.
 I provide my babies with little humidity huts to simulate this environment.
-They are simply shelters with a piece of damp sponge on the inner roof.
+They are simply plant pots or pieces of driftwood etc, well watered.
 I also spray the bedding in the sleeping area lightly at night to recreate the overnight dew in the wild and regularly water any sand soil enclosures as though it is a plant in a pot.
 As already mentioned, if the soil is deeper in this area then they will dig down to conserve moisture just as they do in the wild.
 The soil needs to be dry on the surface, but damp enough to hold together underneath when burrowing, especially in the case of horsfields which prefer to live in their little tunnels as opposed to surface mounted hides.
-Although they prefer dry conditions, a certain amount of humidity is important for hydration, which is believed by some to assist smooth growth.
+Although they prefer dry conditions, a certain amount of humidity is important for hydration, which will assist with smooth growth.
 A vivarium climate is not good as this provides continual humidity which can cause serious respiratory problems and even early death.

-Another contributary factor to illness in tortoises can be the use of aerosols in the area when housed indoors.
-Deodorants, hairspray, air fresheners etc can kill a tortoise so please be careful to use these products in a different room or remove the tortoise from the room for several hours if their use is a necessity.
+As mentioned, a contributory factor to illness in tortoises can be the use of aerosols in the area when housed indoors.
+Deodorants, hair spray, air fresheners etc can kill a tortoise so please be careful to use these products in a different room or remove the tortoise from the room for several hours if their use is a necessity.

 The most important thing in my opinion at this stage is hydration, even before food!
 A tiny tortoise can dry out in the sun surprisingly quickly which is why, more often than not they will be inclined to hide away.
 Even captive bred babies have the sense to dig down when things are getting a little warm for them.

-I provide very shallow trays or saucers of water for the tortoise to drink from.
-They often urinate or defaecate at the same time so it is important that the container is easy to remove and clean.
+I do provide very shallow trays or saucers of water for the tortoise to drink from, although with correct moisture levels below ground they rarely use them.
+They often urinate or defaecate at the same time as drinking, so it is important that the container is easy to remove and clean.
 The reason that tortoises do this is because in the wild they do not chance upon water every day and so hold onto urine until they get an opportunity to replenish water supplies.
-The danger of allowing this in the drier home environment though, is the risk of build up of urates which could lead to bladder stones.
-These can require surgery to remove and may be life threatening (a vet is unlikely to perform such an operation on a baby) so you can see the importance of hydration, particularly in babies.
+The danger of allowing this in the drier home environment though, is the risk of build up of urates which could lead to bladder stones, which is why it is important to keep the substrate watered - not soggy but damp at the bottom.
+Bladder stones can require surgery to remove and may be life threatening (a vet is unlikely to perform such an operation on a baby) so you can see the importance of hydration, particularly in babies.
 When a tortoise urinates it will often pass a white discharge known as urates at the same time.
 Urates are simply waste uric acid and are perfectly normal so long as they are liquid and never dry or powdery.
 Liquid urates are a sign of a tortoise being well hydrated.
 Dry or powdery urates are a sign of dehydration and so bathing and availability to water must be increased.
 If a tortoise is never seen to pass urates then keep a close eye to be sure a bladder stone is not forming.
 It can of course simply mean that he is extremely well hydrated to the point that urates do not form so noticeably.

-The water container is best placed away from the edge of the enclosure, as it is easy for the babies to tip up while climbing, with possible serious consequences.
+Any water container is best placed away from the edge of the enclosure, as it is easy for the babies to tip up while climbing, with possible serious consequences.
 Do not place directly beneath the basking lights as the shallow water can get quite warm very quickly.
-If the tortoise continually makes a mess of its water dish it is quite acceptable to just soak it in a shallow bath each day instead of leaving things to chance.
-I leave them in (fully supervised) for around 10 - 15 minutes to make sure they have a chance to drink and eliminate waste.
+If the tortoise continually makes a mess of its water dish it is quite acceptable to just soak it in a shallow bath periodically instead of leaving things to chance.
+I leave them in (fully supervised) for around 10 - 15 minutes to make sure they have a chance to drink and eliminate waste, although when kept on well hydrated substrate they usually try to climb straight out.
 Do not used scrubbing brushes to clean the shell as new growth is very sensitive.
 If soiled the shell can be cleaned with a damp cotton bud or a soft artists brush.
 No drying is necessary as you will find the tortoise will bask after bathing just as it would in nature.

 Provide your tortoise with lots of hidey holes and things to climb on such as little caves and logs or a pile of stones.
 Live plants are difficult to maintain in an indoor setup but outdoors in a stone sink or similar, can be very effective once established.
 I also sow some of the tladys seed mix direct and the babies eat the seedlings as they come through.
 This is prepared by Herbiseed and can be found on Lin Kings website at www.tortoises.net